josephwright/josephwright.github.io/_posts/2022-10-04-mapping-to-characters.md

 So we could in XeTeX/LuaTeX use a simple mapping to grab one character at a time and do stuff with it.
 However, that's not always the case.
 Take for example `Spın̈al Tap`.
-The dotless-i is a single codepoint, but there is not a codepoint for an umluated-n.
+The dotless-i is a single codepoint, but there is not a codepoint for an umlauted-n.
 Instead, that is represented by two codepoints: a normal n and a combining umlaut.
 As a user, it's clear that we'd want to get a single 'character' here.
 So there's clearly more work to do.